kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

 Prepare for deployment :tutorial-machine:`Machine Learning Workstation`
 -----------------------------------------------------------------------
-1. Open and run the ``reference-designs-ml/deployment/deployment_preparation.ipynb`` notebook to prepare the quantization calibration subset and extract model weights from the checkpoint.
+1. The quantization process requires model weights and a subset (100 to 1000 samples) of the training dataset to calibrate the model.
+This process is done in the Vitis AI deployment container which is a constrained environment.
+To simplify this step, the fully preprocessed calibration subset and model weights are prepared in advance.

-   The notebook will prepare model weights and a subset of train samples necessary for the quantization step of the deployment.
-The weights and calibration subset will be saved into ``reference-designs-ml/deployment/deployment_artifacts/deployment_inputs`` directory.
-Feel free to delve into the notebook and the provided code.
+   Open and run the ``reference-designs-ml/deployment/deployment_preparation.ipynb`` Jupyter Notebook to save calibration data and weights to ``reference-designs-ml/deployment/deployment_artifacts/deployment_inputs`` directory.

 2. Enter the Vitis AI deployment container with the working directory volume mounted: